newrelic/newrelic-lambda-extension/examples/sam/dotnet/custom-error-catching/README.md

     }
 ```

-Now New Relic can respond to any number of problems that also does not incurr an invocation error.
+New Relic can respond to any number of problems that also do not incur an invocation error.
 This will help with less time sorting through logs for problems
-but directly using New Relic Lambda's built in `Dashboards` and `Error Triage` reducing the frustraction and creating custom alerts based on log messages.
+but directly using New Relic Lambda's built-in `Dashboards` and `Error Triage`, reducing the frustration and creating custom alerts based on log messages.

-Invocation/Transcation can be found with the Exception Class and the error message.
-To increase searchablity of `Error Triage` or `Invocations` you can add custom attributes:
+`Error Triage` and `Invocations`  dashboards can filter with the Exception Class and the error message.

 ```C#
     public async Task<boolean> ValidIdDoesNotExist (IdLookUp idLookup) {